SamadritaM30/Heart-Disease-Prediction/README.md

 The trained model achieved the following performance metrics:

 - Accuracy of training data: 0.85
-- Accuracy of training data: 0.82
+- Accuracy of testing data: 0.82

 ## Requirements
 - Python 3.x